stylebase-inc/wpfolder/readme.txt

 No. All supported features are fully available to you with no limits of any kind.

-= Will my media files and attachments be moved when I assign them to folders? = No. Acclectic Media Organizer creates a virtual file system for organization.
+= Will my media files and attachments be moved when I assign them to folders? = No. Brandy creates a virtual file system for organization.
 All of your existing files will be kept in their existing physical folders, and any links pointing to them will continue to work without change.

-= What if I've used other file organization plugins in the past? = Since Acclectic Media Organizer creates a separate virtual file system, any organization you make will not be affected by any similar plugins you've used in the past or may use in the future.
+= What if I've used other file organization plugins in the past? = Since Brandy creates a separate virtual file system, any organization you make will not be affected by any similar plugins you've used in the past or may use in the future.

 = Can I export my media folders to another server or computer? = The plugin does not support doing so directly within the plugin, but it is a feature we plan to include in the future.
 However, it is possible to do so by exporting and importing the database tables that host the virtual file system.
 Please contact support if you'd like help on this.